Shaf8808/PP4-news-site/README.md

 ## Target Audience

-The main target audience of my website are mainly going to be gamers who either game on a PC or a console looking to gain some information relating to a specific title, or just simply wanting to get the latest news in the world of gaming.
+The main target audience of my website is going to be gamers who either game on a PC or a console looking to gain some information relating to a specific title or just simply want to get the latest news in the world of gaming.

 ## User experience (UX)

-It is vital that the user experience in the way they interact with my site is as pleasant and easy as possible.
+The user experience in the way they interact with my site must be as pleasant and easy as possible.
 When a user enters my site and interacts with it, their level of engagement is determined by how they view the site and what their experience is like as they browse through.

 This is why the front end side of an application is just as important as the back end.
 I made sure that I did not just focus on the back end to the detriment of the front end side and spent a lot of time carefully constructing the style, structure and presentation of the website.
-I am very pleased with the end result, as I believe it looks like a professionally made site that is easy and enjoyable to browse through.
+I am very pleased with the result, as I believe it looks like a professionally made site that is easy and enjoyable to browse through.

 Below are some key things I had to consider when focusing on the front end of my application: